Performing a Business-Wide AML Risk Assessment

 How can Penneo KYC assist you with the AML risk assessment process?

 Penneo KYC is a digital solution that enables companies to meet their AML/KYC obligations in an efficient, secure, and compliant manner.
+The guided risk assessment feature helps obliged entities to perform their business-wide AML risk assessment in accordance with relevant EU and national AML rules.

-Notable features of Penneo KYC include:
+Other notable features of Penneo KYC include:

 • Digital verification of the clients’ identities